- About us

 The turnaround processing timeframe for a Full-Validity (FV) passport is up to three weeks.
 The printing and despatch of Full-Validity (FV) Australian passports will be processed at the Passports Production Centre in Canberra, Australia.

-Applicants wishing a travel document in a guaranteed timeframe of less than 10 days will be offered the option of an Emergency Passport (EY), which is an additional fee to the Full-Validity (FV) passport.
+Applicants wishing a travel document in a guaranteed timeframe of less than three weeks will be offered the option of an Emergency Passport (EY), which is an additional fee to the Full-Validity (FV) passport.
 The Emergency Passport (EY) is produced at the Consulate-General with a turnaround processing timeframe of 2 working days, provided all the required supporting documents are submitted.
 Emergency Passports (EY) have a limited validity of up to 7 months and are assessed on a case-by-case basis.

 If the issue of a Full-Validity (FV) or Emergency Passport (EY) relates to a lost/stolen passport, the applicable lost/stolen fee will apply in addition to the applicant’s Full-Validity (FV) or Emergency Passport (EY) application.